 Easy Halloween Door Spider Web

-My favorite holiday is almost here!
+Halloween is my favorite holiday and it is almost here!
 Each year I try to come up with a Halloween door decoration.
 Last year I made Frankenstein and the year before that I tried out Jack from Nightmare Before Christmas.
 I’ll be revealing the full door decoration in a couple of weeks, but today I’m sharing the Halloween doorbell decoration I made this week.

 I hate when people ring my doorbell because it wakes up my baby, and thought I’d make this creepy set of plaster cast fingers to deter any doorbell ringers this year.
 Let me show you how I did it.